11/05/2024

 Today is son #3’s birthday, and if he knew I am uploading his photos on the Net (all three plus Tony are camera averse and always prefer to be under the radar), he’ll throw a fit.
 But I am risking it.

-During the pandemic, he was awarded his SJD (Doctor of Juridical Science), magna cum laude, inside his bedroom.
-He was wearing his cap and gown, and looked respectable from the waist up, but underneath, he was still our baby bunsoy (youngest child) in his shorts and slippers.
+During the pandemic, he earned his SJD (Doctor of Juridical Science), magna cum laude.
+He attended the graduation ceremonies inside his bedroom.
+Wearing his cap and gown, he looked respectable from the waist up, but underneath, he was still our baby bunsoy (youngest child) in his shorts and slippers.

 What should we call you now, I asked proudly, “Doctor or Atty?”